 WP_MEMORY_LIMIT using for example

 64M means 64 megabytes and should be enough.
-With a great number of plugins, with resource consuming plugins (like WooCommerce) or a complex themes, you can raise it to 128M.
+With a great number of plugins, with resource-consuming plugins (like WooCommerce) or a complex theme, you can raise it to 128M.

-The typical error you have when you run out of memory is a blank page and reported in the error log of your server.
-Your provider can eventually check it or address you on how to get the error log file.
+The typical error you have when you run out of memory is a blank page reported in the error log of your server.
+Your provider can eventually check it and tell you how to get the error log file.

 The number of emails per hour your system can send depends on many parameters.
 Newsletter measures the mean time required to send a single email (in seconds) and this value helps to evaluate how many emails per hour you are theoretically able to send.

-This performance indicator can change overtime, it is (usually) connected to your provider resources.
-Using a external delivery server/server can significantly change the performances.
-We are always working on integration extensions to external delivery service to improve them using the latest features they provide.
+This performance indicator can change over time, it is (usually) connected to your provider resources.
+Using an external delivery server can significantly change the performance.
+We are always working on integration extensions to external delivery services, using the latest features they provide.

 If a very low speed is reported (with a warning) it means the provider is very very slow in accepting the email to be sent, the external system is slow or the connection to that system is incredibly slow.
 You should definitively contact the provider or accept a very low number of emails per hour.

 WordPress has an internal scheduler to execute background jobs, like the future publication of a post or our newsletter delivery job.